Innovation summary

 • Under-reporting of problems by controls for fear of being given a psychiatric diagnosis.

-• The same applies to some risk factors, such as sexual abuse, which may be under-reported due to stigma.
+• The same applies to some risk factors, such as abuse, which may be under-reported due to stigma.

 Continuation